Skip to main content

 The reflection in the mirror shows a gradual redistribution of your physical form, a softening around the middle that diet and exercise alone struggle to address.
 This lived experience is a common narrative of aging, a story told not in years, but in the quiet language of cellular function.
 It is the tangible result of deep, systemic changes within your body’s intricate communication network, specifically within the endocrine system that governs growth, repair, and metabolism.

-At the center of this metabolic story is the (GH) and insulin-like growth factor 1 (IGF-1) axis.
+At the center of this metabolic story is the growth hormone (GH) and insulin-like growth factor 1 (IGF-1) axis.
 Think of this as the body’s primary “rebuild and repair” crew.
 During youth and early adulthood, this system operates with robust efficiency, orchestrated by precise signals from the brain.

 The pituitary gland, a small structure at the base of the brain, releases growth hormone in powerful, rhythmic bursts, primarily during deep sleep and after intense physical activity.
 This GH then travels to the liver and other tissues, prompting the production of IGF-1, the compound that carries out many of GH’s anabolic, or tissue-building, effects.